Towards Automated Kernel Generation in the Era of LLMs: LLM Agent for Kernels Generation

 \subsection{External Memory Management}

 Complex kernel optimization often requires domain-specific knowledge, such as CUDA APIs and hardware instruction sets that may be hallucinated or forgotten by the LLM.
-Agents in this category augment generation with external memory.
-The AI CUDA Engineer \cite{lange2025ai} leverages a vector database of high-quality kernel examples to ground the LLM’s generation, ensuring syntactic correctness and adherence to best practices in low-level programming.
-KernelEvolve~\cite{liao2025kernelevolvescalingagentickernel} further advances the external knowledge management paradigm by integrating a sophisticated hardware-specific knowledge base specifically tailored for heterogeneous AI accelerators.
+Agents in this category augment generation with relevant skills, domain knowledge, or prior interaction experiences, which serve as an external memory for LLMs.
+KernelEvolve~\cite{liao2025kernelevolvescalingagentickernel} advances the external knowledge management paradigm by integrating a sophisticated hardware-specific knowledge base specifically tailored for heterogeneous AI accelerators.
 Beyond retrieving unstructured textual context, recent work has explored utilizing structured representations as external memory to guide model inference.
 Work such as ReGraphT \cite{gong2025large} proposes a novel framework that treats a reasoning graph as a domain-specific external memory for CUDA code optimization.
 In this approach, the logical transitions between optimization states of large language models are externalized into a static, navigable graph structure for the small language model to retrieve.
+KernelBlaster~\cite{dong2026kernelblaster} enables agents to learn from experience by accumulating knowledge into a retrievable persistent CUDA knowledge base, EvoKernel~\cite{zheng2026towards} further introduces a value-driven memory and retrieved prior experiences or trajectories with different priorities.
+KernelSkill~\cite{sun2026kernelskill} provides a dual-level memory architecture, where reusable expert skills are curated in the long-term memory.